saumyaparmar/AngryBirdsCloneBox2d/README.md

 # 👨‍💻 CODE ARCHITECTURE OF ANGRY BIRDS 👨‍💻

 The code architecture of this Angry Birds project is based on object-oriented principles.
 I won’t be able to dive into every single detail, but I’ll do my best to explain it as clearly as possible.
-This might get a bit tricky, so bear with me.

-I’ll start by giving an overview of my approach, breaking down the architecture into sections based on design patterns, and focusing on key objects like birds and blocks.
-I’ll also cover how timer events handle animations and deaths, explain the GameObject structure, and how I differentiate between physics bodies and simple props like backgrounds.
+I’ll start by giving an overview of my approach, breaking down the architecture into sections and focusing on key objects like birds and blocks.
+I’ll also cover mainly what design patterns that I have used and what purpose, explain the GameObject structure, and how I differentiate between physics bodies and simple props like backgrounds.

 To help make things clearer, I’ll include UML diagrams and some sample code snippets to illustrate the logic.